Date: 3 August 1947

 ROSS: Yeah, it certainly would.

 ROSS: I'm all ready.
 Go ahead.
-Ask me questions.
+Go on, ask me questions.

 ROSS: Well, uh-- (STARTLED) Say, listen--!